uramoon/uramoon.github.io/_members/shmoon.md

 publications: "author^=*Seung-Hyun Moon"

 teaser: >
-  I’m a Assistant Professor at Kwangwoon University from September 2020.
+  I’m an Assistant Professor at Kwangwoon University from September 2020.
   Before, I have been a research associate at Optus Investments, where I developed financial products and managed equity funds.

 profile: